yeti/manticore-iosviewfactory/README.md

 The events `onResume:` and `onPause:` are called on each MCViewController and MCSectionViewController when the intent is fired.
 If the section stays the same and the view changes, both the section and view receive `onResume` and `onPause` events.

+The first time a view controller is shown from an intent, `onCreate` is fired once for non-GUI setup.

 ### View cache

 All view controllers are cached once the first time they are shown.
 They are not removed unless the client application calls: